Skip to content

 Eviction Appeals

 An eviction appeal does not automatically suspend execution of the judgment.
-Unlike most civil appeals, an eviction judgment takes effect immediately after rendition.
+An eviction judgment takes effect immediately after rendition.
 If the tenant does not comply within 24 hours, the court must issue a warrant of possession.

 EventDeadline